 What if I need to switch a 1.0 page to 2.0?

 If you want to use Coaching products or feature products on your sales pages and you have 1.0 pages, you will need to manually recreate those pages in the 2.0 editor.
 There is currently no migration/conversion option for this.
-To do this, create a new site or sales page and copy over your existing 1.0 information.
+To do this, create a new sales page and copy over your existing 1.0 information.

 TIP: Opening your school in multiple browser tabs and using copy/paste will make this process go faster.